 To learn more about general SEO, I like AHREF’s beginner SEO guide on the subject.
 Moz and Hubspot also tend to have good guides for general SEO.

-Free: Getting on the Google Local Business 3-Pack
+Free: Getting Bankruptcy Attorney Leads on Google Local Business 3-Pack

 Let’s look at an example.
 See the Google local business 3-pack for “bankruptcy attorney San Francisco”.